ng-druid/workflow-designer/README.md

 ## Tractor Beam

 This has not been implemnted yet.
 The plan is to allow modules / apps to be pulled in immediately on the editor.
 When an app / module is pulled in all the extensions which that module provides become immediately available to use within the editor.
 This would make it possible to create a separate charts repo / app which extends druid editor with charts.
-Just one example.
+Just one example. features will be able to be dynamically added add a click of a few buttons from completely separate repos.

 # FederationDemo